Kauai Caves: Where They Are & How To Visit

 Maniniholo Cave has a long and storied history, and it’s the subject of legends that have been passed down through the ages.
 One legend says that Maniniholo Cave was used as a secret tunnel into Waimea Canyon during a conflict between the Menehune and Polynesian settlers.
 Whether this story is true or not, the cave still stands today as one of Kauai’s most treasured sites, symbolizing both its cultural significance and its beautiful landscape.

-The Bright Eye Sea Cave is an incredible and peaceful place to visit on the island of Kauai.
+The Open Ceiling Sea Cave, also known as Bright Eye Sea Cave, is an incredible and peaceful place to visit on the island of Kauai.
 While you can’t access it on foot, you can take a boat, kayak, or even a helicopter to explore this breathtaking cave and its surroundings.
 The lava flow that formed this structure was around 2,000 years ago, with powerful waves pounding against the rocks at high tide and gentle murmuring as they retreat at low tide.
 It’s no wonder why so many people come from near and far to experience this awe-inspiring sight.

 Double Door Cave